offmywave011/masterconcrete/Using-ScanbotCameraView.md

-The Android camera API might be very tricky and far from being developer-friendly (in fact, very far).
+The Android camera API might seem to be very tricky and far from being developer-friendly (in fact, very far).
 To help you skip the same issues we encountered while developing Scanbot, we created `ScanbotCameraView`.

 #### Getting started